DepoXy/emoji-lookup/emoji-lookup.rst

         https://en.wikipedia.org/wiki/Note_(typography)#cite_note-3
           See usage in John Bach McMaster's *History of the People of the United States*. https://en.wikipedia.org/wiki/John_Bach_McMaster
+  - REFER: See *Mathematical* blocks below for more lots more symbols.

 ===========================================================================
 ─ General & Supplemental Punctuation ──────────────────────────────────────